Girls (band): Father, Son, Holy Ghost (2010–2011)

 In 2010, Girls released the EP Broken Dreams Club, an EP Owens described as "a taste of things to come."
 On July 20, 2011, they released the song "Vomit" from their upcoming album as a free download.
 This was followed by a video of the same song in August.
 "Honey Bunny" was the second cut off the record.
-The band released their second full-length album Father, Son, Holy Ghost on September 9, 2011 in UK/Europe and on September 13 in the USA.
+The band released their second full-length album Father, Son, Holy Ghost on September 9, 2011, in UK/Europe and on September 13 in the US.
 In November 2011, Girls announced a standalone single, "Lawrence", released on heart-shaped vinyl on November 28, 2011; The song was written as a tribute to Felt lead singer Lawrence.

 Like Album, Father, Son, Holy Ghost received much acclaim.
 "Vomit" and "Honey Bunny", the first and second single from the album, received "Best New Music" designations from Pitchfork.
 The same website gave the album a grade of 9.3 and was ranked number five on their Top 50 Albums of 2011 list.
 Billboard said "with Father, Son, Holy Ghost the band has vaulted the equivalent of three albums ahead, taking the conciseness of the EP and confounding expectations."
 Spin gave the album a 9/10 rating, saying "with Father, Son, Holy Ghost's exquisite, beyond-indie melodies, arrangements, and musicianship (the playful "Magic," the elegant "Just a Song," the fiery "Die"), (Christopher Owens) and bassist-producer JR White flirt with perfection."

 The songs on the album deal with love and Owens' drug addiction; Owens stated that he needed to detox prior to tours in order to make it through them.

 Father, Son, Holy Ghost brought even more exposure to the band.
 The album peaked at no. 37 on the Billboard 200.
 On the tour in support of the album, the band performed at the St Jerome's Laneway Festival and the Coachella Valley Music and Arts Festival.
 In addition, the band performed songs from the album on Late Night with Jimmy Fallon and Conan.